Thalapathi: Plot

+As Arjun wages a legal campaign against Devaraj and Surya, Surya is confronted by Padma, Ramana's grieving widow.
+Riddled with guilt over leaving Padma destitute, Surya confesses his remorse to Devaraj.
+To secure Padma and her young daughter's safety and rehabilitation, Devaraj suggests that Surya marry her.
+Surya agrees, and over time, he earns the trust and affection of Padma and her child.

+During a local medical camp, Kalyani notices Padma's daughter wrapped in the distinctive yellow shawl.
+Following inquiries and a subsequent police lineup identification, Kalyani and Krishnamoorthy deduce that Surya is her long-lost firstborn.
+Krishnamoorthy secretly confronts Surya to reveal his lineage.
+Shocked but protective of his mother's reputation, Surya requests that Krishnamoorthy keep his identity a secret from Kalyani, fearing the knowledge that her son became a notorious vigilante would devastate her.
+However, Kalyani eventually discovers the truth herself and confronts Surya.
+Overcome with maternal emotion, she pleads for peace; Surya relents, vowing never to harm his half-brother Arjun under any circumstance.

+The long-standing feud between Devaraj and his chief underworld rival, Kalivardhan, reaches a crisis point.
+Surya confesses his true lineage to Devaraj, who is deeply moved that Surya intends to honor their friendship over his newfound family ties.
+Touched by this loyalty, Devaraj decides to peacefully surrender to Arjun to end the cycle of violence.
+However, as Devaraj and Surya arrive to meet Arjun, Kalivardhan's assassins ambush them.
+Surya is wounded, and Devaraj is fatally shot.
+Enraged on losing his only friend, the injured Surya storms Kalivardhan's compound and kills Kalivardhan and his henchmen.
+He surrenders to the police but is exonerated due to lack of witness testimony and evidence.
+Arjun is transferred to a different state and departs with Subbulaxmi, while Kalyani chooses to remain with Surya.

 Production

 Development

 Rajinikanth was a friend of Mani Ratnam's brother G. Venkateswaran of GV Films, and they were talking about making a film together.
 Ratnam had met Rajinikanth twice because he had expressed interest in working with Ratnam, who had nothing for him then.
 Ratnam needed a film with scope for Rajinikanth's stardom but would remain Ratnam's film.
 Ratnam wanted something Rajinikanth could not refuse and that Ratnam really wanted to do.
 Soon the concept of the story of Karna from the Indian epic Mahabharata, which became the basis for Thalapathi and was a contemporary version of the Mahabharata from Karna's perspective, came up.
 Ratnam wanted to present a realistic Rajinikanth, which he saw in Mullum Malarum (1978) without his style elements and larger-than-life image.
 Thalapathi was cinematographer Santosh Sivan's first film in Tamil, and his first project with Ratnam.
 He was chosen after the director was impressed with his work in the Hindi film Raakh (1989).
 The film was edited by Suresh Urs, and art-directed by Thota Tharani.
 Thalapathi remains the only collaboration between Ratnam and Rajinikanth.